miranpour4773/duni_film/README.md

 # 🎬 Movie App

 A simple Android application for displaying movie information 🎥
-Users can browse a list of movies, view details of each movie.
+Users can browse a list of movies, view details of each movie
 ---

 ## 📡 API